How to get the most beautiful yellow diamond and the best value

 Yellow Diamond Cut

-Strictly speaking, diamond ‘cut’ is a grading on the quality of how well the diamond has been cut, shaped and polished from the rough diamond to the finished gem.
+Strictly speaking, diamond ‘cut’ is a grading on the quality of how well a diamond has been cut, shaped and polished from the rough diamond to the finished gem.

-For white diamonds, this is incredibly important, as it is the biggest factor in determining how much light is reflected from the stone back to your eyes in the form of brilliant sparkle.
+For white diamonds, diamond’s cut is incredibly important, as it’s the biggest factor in determining how much the diamond will sparkle.

-For yellow diamonds though, brilliance and sparkle is not the defining factor in deciding the quality of the stone.
+For yellow diamonds though, sparkle is not the defining factor in deciding the quality of the stone.
 Color is.

 For this reason, a diamond’s cut grade is not nearly as important for yellow diamonds and shapes other than round are much more common:

-With white diamonds, a ‘fancy shape’ (ie. one other than round) can often increase the ‘warmth’ of the color – making the stone look less white and more yellow than it could do.
+With white diamonds, a ‘fancy shape’ (ie. one other than round) can often increase the ‘warmth’ of the color – making the stone look less white and more yellow.
 This is undesirable for white diamonds, where most people want their stones to be as white as possible.

-However, the aim of yellow diamonds is to have as intense a color as possible, so any added warmth that a non-brilliant shape adds is a positive, rather than a negative.
+However, the aim of yellow diamonds is to have as intense a color as possible, so the added ‘warmth’ that a non-round shape adds is a positive, rather than a negative.

 In a study of over 24,000 diamonds conducted in 2004, the GIA found that the most common diamond shape for yellow diamonds was radiant, with oval, princess cut, pear and cushion all also popular.

 How a diamond is cut and shaped can have a big impact on the color of the final stone: cutting a diamond deeper means that less light can pass through it, which increases the intensity of color.

 All of the diamonds below were cut from the same rough diamond, which had a uniform color.

-The wide range of yellow intensities displayed by these diamonds shows the large difference that the diamond cut can make.
+The wide range of yellow intensities shows the large difference that the diamond cut can make.
 The lighter diamonds are all much shallower than the larger, deeper diamonds, which results in the radically different colors.

 Yellow Diamond Clarity